aljoscha/blog/posts/2020-10-01-intro-rust-sdk.md

  - this will allow me to setup a "neat" new project with proper CI integration, all the fancy build tooling, automatic formatting, etc.

-~~In this post I will first describe what is Apache Flink Statefun, then I will explain what is necessary when writing an SDK for it in a new language.
-After that I will go into some details of the Rust SDK implementation and then try and convince you to also write an SDK for Statefun in a new language.~~

 The Rust SDK is available as a [Github Project](https://github.com/aljoscha/statefun-rust) but it might be best to first read this post to get an overview of the different components before